 Young people from 5 to 17 years of age are eligible for COVID-19 vaccination.
 They must have reached the age of 5 when the appointment is made.

 Health Canada has authorized the Pfizer Messenger RNA vaccine for this age group.
-A pediatric formulation is available for children age 5 to 11.

 How it will work